Quantum Internet- Applications, Functionalities, Enabling Technologies, Challenges, and Research Directions: OUTLINE

-In the interim, European countries are actively involved in building quantum internet, and to boost the research, the European Commission has hurled a ten-year \euro{1-billion} leading project \cite{gibney2016billion}.
-In 2018 at Vienna, the European Union has announced its first grant of \euro{132-million} as an initiative in the quantum flagship for the following three years to speed up the quantum research \cite{cartlidge2018europe}.
-Stephanie Wehner group at the Delft University of Technology in the Netherlands has a strong vision for quantum internet technology.
+In the interim, European countries are also actively involved in building QI and, to boost the research, the European Commission has hurled a ten-year \euro{1-billion} leading project~\cite{gibney2016billion}.
+In 2018, the European Union has announced its first grant of \euro{132-million} as an initiative in the quantum flagship for the following three years to speed up the quantum research \cite{cartlidge2018europe}.
+Stephanie Wehner group at the Delft University of Technology in the Netherlands has a strong vision for QI technology.
 Their team at Delft is working to assemble the first authentic quantum network, which is planned to link four urban areas in the Netherlands \cite{QIA}.
-They are coordinating in a large venture called Quantum Internet Alliance (QIA) and together with other scientists, are trying to reach their goal to develop a blueprint for a pan-European entanglement-based quantum internet \cite{QIA}.
-This blueprint will set the stage for a strong European quantum internet industry.
-Also, the US government has earmarked nearly 1.3 billion US dollars in funding for quantum research via its National Quantum Initiative Act, which has to run from 2019 to 2023, in addition to the 200 million US dollars \cite{monroe2019us}.
+They are coordinating in a large venture called Quantum Internet Alliance (QIA) and together with other scientists are trying to reach their goal to develop a blueprint for a pan-European entanglement-based QI \cite{QIA}.
+This blueprint will set the stage for a strong European QI industry.
+Outside Europe, the US government has earmarked nearly 1.3 billion US dollars in funding for quantum research via its National Quantum Initiative Act, which has to run from 2019 to 2023~\cite{monroe2019us}.
+In the year 2017, a research group from China has successfully demonstrated and observed a satellite-based distribution of entangled photon pairs to two separate ground stations on the earth, and with the successful launch of the Micius satellite, they have already invested in the first step to realize QI as a global network \cite{yin2017satellite}.